SMOLKEYS/bluearchive-lscom/C3 - Guns, Magic and The Tower.md

 ...I slash my staff forward, signaling the orbs to strike.
 At the same time, I drop my perception boost, restoring time back to normal speed.

 "Huh?!
-Wait, EVERYONE, GET AWA-" One of the delinquents tries warning the others, while some point their guns at me-
+SHIT!
+EVERYONE, GET AWA-" That same delinquent, noticing the orbs shaking, tries warning the others, while some point their guns at me-

 *BOOOOOOOOOOOM*